 We take people for granted, but we don’t stop there.
-If we were to think more about this, what about our lives, the things we have in our lives that we assume we will always have and yet those too are the things we take for granted?
+If we think more about this, about the things we have in our lives that we assume we will always have and yet those are the things we take for granted?

 Not only our lives, but what about our health, our jobs, having a house to live in, food on the table, being able to open our eyes to a new day.
 These are the very things we don’t stop to think about, the very things that happen, the very things we take for granted.
 Perhaps those are the things we should be thinking about.

-Life is too short to wish we’d done things differently, but how easy would it be to look back and wish we’d literally taken the simple approach to our life, when the door’s firmly closed.
+Life is too short to wish we’d done things differently, but how easy would it be to look back and wish we’d literally taken the simple approach to our life, when the door is firmly closed.

 We’d all be and act differently and the world would be a different place for our children to grow up in and for us to grow old in.